BLSQ/openimis-dev_environment/README.md

-  default       sets the default service to interact with (shell) disable       disables a given service (backend and db can't be disabled) enable        enables a given service (by default db and backend are run) prepare_test  prepares the test environment in backend, in particular the database
+  default       sets the default service to interact with (shell) disable       disables a given service (backend and db can't be disabled) enable        enables a given service (by default db and backend are run) logs          prints the logs for the given service prepare_test  prepares the test environment in backend, in particular the database
-  server        runs the backend server settings      reads current settings if any shell         runs an interactive shell on the default service
+  refresh       refreshes a service by rebuilding its image and (re)starting it server        runs the backend server settings      reads current settings if any shell         runs an interactive shell on the default service